Nihlus/digos-ambassador/docs/modules/user_set.md

 ﻿User Set Commands
 =================
 ## Summary
-These commands have no prefix.
+These commands are prefixed with `user set`.

 ## Commands
 ### *class*